Cranberry Lake Biological Station

 About the Program

-The CLBS Indigenous Writer in Residence program was piloted in 2022 and officially launched in 2023.
+The CLBS Indigenous Writer in Residence program began in 2022.
 Its creation was spurred by the work of Dr. Robin Wall Kimmerer who has and continues to draw inspiration from and write at Cranberry Lake Biological Station.
 The residency seeks to provide Indigenous writers with the space, time, and place to explore their creative endeavors.

 The Residency